Disney unveils first new cruise ship in a decade, dips toe into metaverse | Business

 It took more than six years to bring the 144,000-ton Wish to the market, Chapek told guests at a christening ceremony that featured fireworks and appearances by Mickey and Minnie Mouse, Ant-Man, Chewbacca and other characters from Disney's vast portfolio.
 On the ship, "we combine these amazing characters and stories with incredible technology to create brand new experiences," Chapek said.

 The cruise business is part of Disney's massive theme parks, experiences and products unit, which has rebounded from pandemic closures.
-Operating income hit $4.2 billion in the first half of fiscal 2022, up from a $535 million loss a year earlier.
-Disney does not disclose how much cruises contribute to earnings, but Chapek told investors in November that the business has generated "a double-digit return on investment" given the premium price that Disney charges.
+Operating income hit $4.2 billion in the first half of fiscal 2022, reversing a $535 million loss a year earlier.
+Disney does not disclose how much cruises contribute to earnings, but Chapek said in November that the business has generated "a double-digit return on investment" given the premium price that Disney charges.

 The Wish, the fifth vessel in Disney's fleet, "kicks off the largest expansion in Disney Cruise Line history," said Josh D'Amaro, chairman of Disney's parks division.
 Two more ships will be delivered by 2025.
-The new ship is setting sail as the cruise industry works to lure customers back after a 15-month shutdown during the COVID-19 pandemic.
+The new ship sets sail as the industry works to lure customers back after a 15-month shutdown during the COVID-19 pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)